-Land held for development and resale is treated by the Our audit procedures included the following: Group as inventories and is valued at the lower of cost and net realisable value.
+Land held for development and resale is treated by the Group as inventories and is valued at the lower of cost and net realisable value.
 As at 30 June 2021, total inventories amounted to \$489,925,000.

 The recoverability of inventory is considered a key audit matter as the determination of net realisable value is affected by subjective elements within the development models over the expected life of each development, or the estimated sales value.
 These values are sensitive to changes in the underlying economic environment and market forces.